tianjiaoding/pindl/README.md

 The Pinterset API splits bard into pages, up to 100 pins per page.
 The number of API calls per hour is limited to 1000.
 These means that you can download up to 100 000 images per hour.
-The actual number depends on how many boards you download and how many pins each one contains: the program makes an additional API call for each board to retrieve its information (the total number of pins, author's name, etc.), and an extra call for "all" to get the list of your public boards.
-Enabling `-d, --debug` option will allow you to see the current rate limit.
+The actual number depends on how many boards you download and how many pins they contain: the program makes an additional API call for each board to retrieve its information (the total number of pins, author's name, etc.), and an extra call for "all" to get the list of your public boards.
+You can enable `-d, --debug` option to see your rate limit.

 To keep track of downloaded pages, pindl saves the cursor to the next page and the number of downloaded pages in a `{user_name}/{board_name}.json` file.
-If the downloading will be interrupted (manually or due to errors, like exceeding the rate limit), the program will automatically load the cursor from this file and continue downloading from the last page.
+If the downloading is interrupted (manually or due to errors, like exceeding the rate limit), the program will automatically load the cursor from this file and continue downloading from the last page.